ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

 ### Install

 -   [**ehastyle**](https://github.com/ecohealthalliance/ehastyle) is an
-    internal EHA R package for some reports we produce.
+    internal EHA R package with R Markdown templates for some reports we produce.

 Data Management
 ===============